-In order to factor out the effect of population growth from the trend analysis we define an index of relative change of the normalized value of FPP as:
+In order to factor out the effect of population growth from the trend analysis we define an index of relative change of the normalized value of FPP as defined in the Methods section.

-FPP%=100*(FPP2020-FPP1975)/FPP1975, where FPPyear=FPP(year)/P(year).
 Despite the general growth in population numbers, the relative change in the percentage of the total population living near forests shows different patterns across macroregions (Fig. 2A and Fig. 2B).
 The trend in normalized FPP value highlights that some regions, including Europe, showed positive relative changes even though the absolute FPP values declined (Fig. 2A, Fig. 2B, and Fig. 2C; Fig. S7B).
 In contrast, regions showing decline in FPP, such as African countries, exhibit significant increases in the absolute value of FPP due to population growth (Fig. S6).
 This suggests that, despite global trends of urbanization and deforestation, the proportion of people living near forests increased between 1975 and 2020.
 A comparative analysis between Europe and Africa underscores a stark contrast: Europe’s 40% increase in the fraction of the population living near forests may reflect urban expansion into forested areas and a growing appreciation for accessible green spaces, driven by urban planning that integrates green belts and forest reserves.
 Conversely, Africa’s 40% decrease highlights extensive deforestation and land-use change for agriculture and urban development, which has outpaced efforts to conserve and expand forested areas (Fig. S5D).

 Spatial-temporal analysis of forest human nexus